Bias in the introduction of variation: History

 wrote that "The whole thrust of the developmentalist approach to evolution is to explore the possibility that asymmetries in the introduction of variation at the focal level of individual phenotypes, arising from the inherent properties of developing systems, constitutes a powerful source of causation in evolutionary change" (p.
 222).
 Likewise, the paleontologists Elisabeth Vrba and Niles Eldredge summarized this new developmentalist thinking by saying that "bias in the introduction of phenotypic variation may be more important to directional phenotypic evolution than sorting by selection."

-This internalist thesis was repeatedly rejected based on claims about the nature and locale of evolutionary causation, e.g., by Maynard Smith ("If we are to understand evolution, we must remember that it is a process which occurs in populations, not in individuals.")
+However, the notion of a developmental influence on evolution was rejected by Mayr and others such as Maynard Smith ("If we are to understand evolution, we must remember that it is a process which occurs in populations, not in individuals.")